 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in South Carolina:

-To find out more, including ways you might still get covered, see What Happens If I Missed the South Carolina Obamacare Enrollment Deadline?
+In addition to job or income loss, many other qualifying events may make you eligible for a SEP.
+To learn more, see What Happens If I Missed the South Carolina Obamacare Enrollment Deadline?

-In addition, if your income is very low, you may qualify for free or low-cost coverage through Medicaid in South Carolina.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in South Carolina if your income is very low.

 For more information, see Ways to Save Money on Obamacare in South Carolina.

 5. Average premium rates went up for 2023, but that doesn't mean everyone is paying more.

 Nationwide, the average rate increase for 2023 health plans was about 7.7%.
 However, these numbers aren't final; more importantly, this doesn't tell you how much you'll pay for health insurance.
 Costs vary from state to state and plan to plan within a state.
 For example, premiums increased an average of more than 8% in Texas, while Virginians generally saw a decrease of 13%.
 Also, when premiums for the benchmark plan (the plan used to determine subsidy amounts) go up, subsidies go up, too.
 This is a long way to say don't let the numbers get you down.
 Comparison shop at Healthcare.gov to find the plans and subsidies available to you.

 6. Avoid short-term insurance plans that don’t comply with the ACA.

 In 2018, the Trump administration made purchasing short-term insurance plans easier.
 Short-term plans don’t have to cover preexisting conditions or the essential health benefits provided by Obamacare plans.
 In the past, short-term plans were allowed to last only three months, but under new rules, you can purchase a non-ACA-compliant “short-term” plan that lasts as long as three years.